1inch/spot-price-aggregator/README.md

 ### Step 4: Environment Variables

 4. **Set Environment Variables:** Define necessary environment variables in the `.env` file located at the project root.
-Include variables such as `YOURNETWORK_RPC_URL`, `YOURNETWORK_PRIVATE_KEY`, and `YOURNETWORK_ETHERSCAN_KEY` with appropriate values:
+Include variables such as `YOURNETWORK_RPC_URL`, `YOURNETWORK_PRIVATE_KEY`, and `ETHERSCAN_API_KEY` with appropriate values:

    - `YOURNETWORK_RPC_URL`: The RPC URL for accessing your network's node.
 This URL can support the HTTP header 'auth-key'.
 To use this header, append the header value to the URL using the `|` symbol.
 For example: `http://localhost:8545|HeaderValue`.
 This format allows you to authenticate requests to your node.

    - `YOURNETWORK_PRIVATE_KEY`: Your account's private key, which should be entered without the `0x` prefix.
 This key is used for deploying contracts and executing transactions on the network.

-   - `YOURNETWORK_ETHERSCAN_KEY`: The API key for an Etherscan-like blockchain explorer that supports your network.
+   - `ETHERSCAN_API_KEY`: The API v2 key for an Etherscan-like blockchain explorer that supports your network.
 This key is necessary for verifying and publishing your contract's source code.
-Ensure you register for an API key with a compatible explorer service for your network.

 ### Step 5: Deploying Oracles